AFatNiBBa/private-field/readMe.md

 Allows you to define native private fields on arbitrary objects

 ## `createPrivateField()`
-Crates a class with some static methods that allow you to define a private field on anything
+Creates a class with some static methods that allow you to define a private field on anything

 ### Static methods